Novum/vkQuake/readme.md

 ### Quake '2021 re-release'

-vkQuake has initial support for playing the 2021 re-release content.
+vkQuake has support for playing the 2021 re-release content.
 Follow installation instructions as above but copy the files into the rerelease folder.

 ## Vulkan
 vkQuake shows basic usage of the API.
 For example it demonstrates render passes & sub passes, pipeline barriers & synchronization, compute shaders, push & specialization constants, CPU/GPU parallelism and memory pooling.